greg-botwin/rt_manuscript/manuscript.md

 The Background section should explain the relevant context and the specific issue that the software described is intended to address.

 ## Implementation {.page_break_before}
+- check codon table for minimal column names, the sum of all amino acids are 1 + 0.02
+- codon limit ensures that all amino acids have atleast 1 avaialbel codon.

 This should include a description of the overall architecture of the software implementation, along with details of any critical issues and how they were addressed.

 ## Results {.page_break_before}